JJassonn69/gemma3n-pytrickle-app/README.md

 ## Features

 - **Media Passthrough**: Video and audio streams are passed through unmodified.
-- **Separate Data Channel**: Generated text is sent over the Trickle `data_url` as newline-delimited JSON, not overlaid on the video.
+- **Separate Data Channel**: Generated text is sent over the Trickle `data_url` as newline-delimited JSON.
 - **Real-time Prompt Updates**: The generation prompt and other parameters can be updated in real-time.
 - **Configurable Sampling**: Frame sampling, generation cadence, and token limits are all configurable.
-- **Resource Aware**: Implements token gating and optional frame downscaling to manage model load and prevent OOM errors.
+- **Resource Aware**: Optional frame downscaling to manage model load and prevent OOM errors.

 ## Setup